submits flow runs to serverless infrastructure directly, depending on your configuration.

 --concurrency-limit | The maximum number of flow runs to run simultaneously in the work pool. |

-section defines the fields available that are customized per deployment.
-The variables
+The variables section defines the fields available that are customized per deployment.
+The variables section follows the

 OpenAPI specification, which allows work pool creators to place limits on provided values